andreasMazur/geoconv/README.md

-GeoConv is distributed under the terms of the **GNU General Public License v3.0 (GPL-3.0)**, with the additional restriction that it is intended **solely for academic and non-commercial research purposes, unless prior written permission has been granted by the original inventors of the methods utilized**.
+GeoConv is distributed under the terms of the **GNU General Public License v3.0 (GPL-3.0)**, with the additional restriction that it is intended **solely for academic and non-commercial research purposes, unless prior written permission has been granted by the owners of the methods utilized**.

 If you use GeoConv, please cite the relevant publications associated with this project.